-- 1. Buildings, structures, and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations and conditions enumerated herein: - a) Municipal, public utility, federal or state use. - b) Churches or other religious institutions. - c) Schools, colleges and dormitories accessory thereto. - d) Wholesale offices or showrooms including indoor warehouse facilities. - e) General industrial uses including manufacturing, storage, processing, fabrication, packaging and assembly, except the following: - (1) Abattoir and commercial slaughtering. - (2) Manufacturing of corrosive, poisonous or malodorous acids and chemicals. - (3) Cement, lime, gypsum and plaster-of-paris manufacture. - (4) Fertilizer manufacture or fat rendering in manufacture of tallow, grease, and oils. - (5) Glue, size and gelatin manufacture. - (6) Petroleum and kerosene refining or distillation and derivation of by-products. - (7) Manufacture of explosives and the storage of explosives in bulk. - (8) Smelting and reduction of copper, tin, zinc and iron ores. - (9) A yard for the storage and sale of used building and junk material. - (10) Asphalt plants. - f) Offices for business or professional use. - 2.
+- 1. Buildings, structures, and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations and conditions enumerated herein: - a) Municipal, public utility, federal or state use. - b) Churches or other religious institutions. - c) Schools, colleges and dormitories accessory thereto. - d) Wholesale offices or showrooms including indoor warehouse facilities. - e) General industrial uses including manufacturing, storage, processing, fabrication, packaging and assembly, except the following: - 1) Abattoir and commercial slaughtering. - 2) Manufacturing of corrosive, poisonous or malodorous acids and chemicals. - 3) Cement, lime, gypsum and plaster-of-paris manufacture. - 4) Fertilizer manufacture or fat rendering in manufacture of tallow, grease, and oils. - 5) Glue, size and gelatin manufacture. - 6) Petroleum and kerosene refining or distillation and derivation of by-products. - 7) Manufacture of explosives and the storage of explosives in bulk. - 8) Smelting and reduction of copper, tin, zinc and iron ores. - 9) A yard for the storage and sale of used building and junk material. - 10) Asphalt plants. - f) Offices for business or professional use. - g) Research and development facilities including but not limited to renewable or alternative energy.
+(Added June 14, 2010) - h) Facilities that will engage in the manufacturing of renewable or alternative energy products.
+(Added June 14, 2010) - 2.
 Permitted and allowable uses pertaining to this district shall comply with the following dimensional regulations: - a) Minimum lot size: 40,000 square feet. - b) Maximum lot coverage, including accessory buildings: 40% - c) Minimum lot width: 100 ft. - d) Minimum front and rear-yard setbacks: 30 ft. - e) Minimum side-yard setback: 20 ft. - f) Maximum building height: 60 ft.
-A height greater than 60 ft. up to a maximum of 100 ft. may be allowed by special permit from the Zoning Board of Appeals g) Off-Street parking requirements: At least one space for each two persons employed or anticipated to be employed on the largest shift for all types of permitted industrial buildings and at least one additional space for each 1,000 sq. ft. of floor space.
-Adequate docking space shall be provided so that no loading or unloading operation shall take place from any public or private way.

-h) No part of any industrial operation shall be located nearer than 200 ft. to any pre-existing residence.
+A height greater than 60 ft. up to a maximum of 100 ft. may be allowed by special permit from the Zoning Board of Appeals

+- g) Off-Street parking requirements: At least one space for each two persons employed or anticipated to be employed on the largest shift for all types of permitted industrial buildings and at least one additional space for each 1,000 sq. ft. of floor space.
+Adequate docking space shall be provided so that no loading or unloading operation shall take place from any public or private way. - h) No part of any industrial operation shall be located nearer than 200 ft. to any pre-existing residence.
 A green belt not less than 30 ft. wide shall be provided adjacent to residential district boundary lines, in a manner which will best shield said residential district.
-For the purpose of this section, a green belt is defined as a protective screen which shall be planted and maintained with evergreen trees or shrubs, not more than 15 feet apart or less than 6 feet high at the time of planting.

-P. INDUSTRIAL DISTRICT IV - Deleted in its entirety May 13, 2003
+For the purpose of this section, a green belt is defined as a protective screen which shall be planted and maintained with evergreen trees or shrubs, not more than 15 feet apart or less than 6 feet high at the time of planting. - P. INDUSTRIAL DISTRICT IV Deleted in its entirety May 13, 2003